aschmiedeke/gbtdocs/docs/references/astrid.rst

 .. image:: images/AstridEditSubtab.jpg

-.. todo:: Add reference to contents and creation of SBs here.
+You can find detailed information on the content and creation of SBs :ref:`here <references/scheduling-blocks:Scheduling Blocks (SBs)>`.